sosadetz/teaching_demonstration/README.md

 ## Teaching Demonstration Materials - Stephen Osadetz
 ## John Cabot University - May 21, 2020

 This repository contains a few examples of the materials I use to teach students how to code.
 To start the workshop, simply click on the "Launch Binder" button below.
-This will open your own Jupyter Notebook, that you can use to study ngrams across I number of corpora.
+After about a minute, this will open your own Jupyter Notebook, that you can use to study ngrams across I number of corpora.

 <b>CLICK HERE:</b>